The Transit Garden is a member-supported community garden located at the corner of Smith Street and 2nd Place.

 - Supervise your kids.
 Make sure your kids (and their babysitter) know which plot is yours.
-Make sure they put away tools, don’t pick flowers, pull out plants, dig in other plots, leave toys, throw dirt, etc. All our rules apply to kids as well.
+All our rules apply to kids as well.

 - Leashed dogs are allowed.
 Please be considerate, clean up after your dog, and make sure other gardeners present are comfortable with dogs.

 - Help keep the garden clean & tidy.
 Toss trash that blows in, help sweep fallen leaves, etc.